.P64 File Extension

 NOTE: Each IDA plugin uses a different extension depending on its operating system type.
 The .PLW extension is used for Windows 32-bit, the .PLX extension is used by Linux 32-bit, and the .PLX64 extension is used by Linux 64-bit plugins.

-Programs that open P64 files
+Programs that open or reference P64 files

 H.261 Video File